 Like the pill form of naltrexone, Vivitrol can cause liver damage or hepatitis.
 It should not be used by anyone who has acute hepatitis or liver failure, or who is either dependent on opiates, taking prescription painkillers, taking cough, cold or diarrhea medicines that contain opiates, or who is going through active opiate withdrawal.

 Despite its limitations, Vivitrol has attracted attention from a number of publicly funded addiction treatment programs, including in Los Angeles County, where the drug has been shown to help alcohol abusers stay in treatment longer.
-Alkermes estimates that the drug is now in use in more than 55 criminal-justice programs (including those offered by drug courts) in 21 states.
-While each injection costs $1,100, the drug is now covered by more than 90 percent of insurance plans, as well as by every state Medicaid plan.
-Meanwhile, for private payers, Alkermes has set up a $500 per injection co-pay program for patients who are taking the drug for an FDA-approved use.
+Alkermes estimates that the drug is now in use in criminal justice programs in 43 states, including state, county and drug court initiatives.
+While each injection can cost $1,000 or more, the drug is now covered by more than 90 percent of insurance plans.
+Oral naltrexone is covered by every state Medicaid plan but not all cover Vivitrol.
+Meanwhile, for private payers, Alkermes has set up a $500 per injection co-pay program for patients with commercial health insurance or who are paying cash and taking the drug for an FDA-approved use.
 In 2010, Vivitrol was approved for treating opiate addiction as well.